-It is estimated that about one in 40,000 people have NBCCS.
+It is estimated that about 1 in 40,000 people have NBCCS.
 As many as 30% of people with NBCCS do not have any family history of the condition.
 They have a de novo (new) mutation in the PTCH gene.

 How is NBCCS diagnosed?

-- Jaw cyst(s)
+Jaw or bone cyst(s)

-- Two or more pits on the palms of the hands or soles of the feet
+3 or more pits on the palms of the hands or soles of the feet

-- A parent, sibling, or child with NBCCS
+A parent, sibling, or child with NBCCS

-- Increased head size
+Increased head size and large forehead

-- Abnormal shape of the ribs or spinal bones
+Abnormal shape of the ribs or spinal bones

 If a person has a family history of NBCCS, that person is also suspected of having NBCCS if they have jaw cysts, multiple basal cell skin cancers, pits on the palms of the hands or soles of the feet, or calcium deposits in the head.
 Genetic testing for mutations in the PTCH gene is available for people suspected to have NBCCS.
-A mutation in the PTCH gene is found in up to 85% of families diagnosed with NBCCS.
+A mutation in the PTCH gene is found in up to 85% of people diagnosed with NBCCS.